2019 Kyoto Prize Laureates

 Mrs. Ariane Mnouchkine has led the Théâtre du Soleil, a theater company she founded in 1964, for over half a century, and has continuously produced internationally acclaimed masterpieces.
 At the root of her superb talent lies a strong belief that theater is a form of art that should be collaboratively perceived, created, and enjoyed.
 She has gathered diverse talents and fostered their high mentality and rampant creativity by exploring and developing their latent skills and imaginations.

-In the early 1980s, she produced a cycle of three Shakespeare plays starting with Richard II (1981) and demonstrated her deep insight and superb directorial skills in her approach to classical plays.
-As in her prior works, 1789, la révolution doit s’arrêter à la perfection du bonheur (1789 or The Revolution Must Only Stop at the Perfection of Happiness) (1970) and Méphisto (Mephisto) (1979), she took a novel view of her own history along with those of her contemporaries and tried to shed new light on the chaotic darkness that plagued the modern age.
-Mrs. Mnouchkine preserved a reasonable amount of entertainment value while also strongly warning against the contemporary history and politics in L’Histoire terrible mais inachevée de Norodom Sihanouk, roi du Cambodge (The Terrible but Unﬁnished Story of Norodom Sihanouk, King of Cambodia) (1985) written by HélèneCixous, featuring Cambodian genocide through the epic, Et soudain des nuits d’eveil(And Suddenly Wakeful Nights) (1997), featuring Tibet under oppression, and Le Dernier Caravansérail (The Last Caravanserai) (2003), depicting the hardships of refugees through their numerous testimonies.
+In the early 1980s, Mrs. Mnouchkine produced a cycle of three Shakespeare plays starting with Richard II (1981) and demonstrated her deep insight and superb directorial skills in her approach to classical plays.
+As in her prior works like 1789, la révolution doit sʼarrêter à la perfection du bonheur (1789 or The Revolution Must Only Stop at the Perfection of Happiness) (1970), she tried to shed new light on the chaotic darkness that plagued the modern age, by taking a novel view of her contemporaries’ own history along with them.
+She preserved a reasonable amount of entertainment value while also strongly warning against contemporary historical and political developments.
+For example, she examined Cambodian genocide through the epic, LʼHistoire terrible mais inachevée de Norodom Sihanouk, roi du Cambodge (The Terrible but Unﬁnished Story of Norodom Sihanouk, King of Cambodia) (1985) written by Hélène Cixous, and depicted the hardships of refugees through their numerous testimonies in Le Dernier Caravansérail (The Last Caravanserai) (2003).
+Mrs. Mnouchkine’s innovations to theatrical expression have been globally inﬂuential.